Quantum Error Correction and Dynamical Decoupling: Better Together or Apart?: Setup

+While LDD typically refers to DD with $\tG = \pi(\mL)$, most arguments presented in this work do not depend on any specific choice of $\tG$ and apply equally well to any nontrivial subgroup $\tG \subset \tmP_n$.

+\emph{A major goal of this work is to establish, in both the QEC and QED settings, the ordering of the four strategies.} The comparison is made assuming fixed values of relevant parameters: the number of encoded qubits $k$ and per-qubit physical error probability $p$ are the same for all four strategies, the code is fixed for strategies other than DD-phys, $\pQEC$ and $\pQED$ are fixed for strategies involving QEC or QED, and $\pDD$ and the size of the DD group are fixed for strategies involving DD.
+This is done to isolate the error-suppression question from a full overhead optimization problem.
+A realistic architecture-level cost analysis of LDD implementation is an important direction for future work.

 We note that another commonly used strategy is to directly embed DD-phys in the idle gaps of a quantum circuit.
 This approach, which has been successfully used to boost algorithmic performance~ \cite{pokharel2022demonstration,Mundada:2023aa,Baumer2024,singkanipa2025demonstration} and QEC fidelities~\cite{Acharya:2025aa,Bluvstein:2026aa,vezvaee2025surfacecodescalingheavyhex}, has been rigorously analyzed in the context of a hybrid DD fault-tolerant-QEC strategy~\cite{Ng:2011dn}.
+We do not address it here.